Poison shyness

-Poison shyness, also called conditioned food aversion, refers to the avoidance of a toxic substance by an animal that has previously ingested that substance.
+Poison shyness, also called conditioned food aversion, is the avoidance of a toxic substance by an animal that has previously ingested that substance.
 Animals learn an association between stimulus characteristics, usually the taste or odor, of a toxic substance and the illness it produces; this allows them to detect and avoid the substance.
 Poison shyness occurs as an evolutionary adaptation in many animals, most prominently in generalists that feed on many different materials.
 It is often called bait shyness when it occurs during attempts at pest control of insects and animals.
 If the pest ingests the poison bait at sublethal doses, it typically detects and avoids the bait, rendering the bait ineffective.

 In nature

 For any organism to survive, it must have adaptive mechanisms to avoid toxicosis.
 In mammals, a variety of behavioral and physiological mechanisms have been identified that allow them to avoid being poisoned.
-First, there are innate rejection mechanisms such as the rejection of toxic materials that taste bitter to humans.
+First, there are innate rejection mechanisms such as the rejection of toxic materials that taste bitter.
 Second, there are other physiologically adaptive responses such as vomiting or alterations in the digestion and processing of toxic materials.
 Third, there are learned aversions to distinctive foods if ingestion is followed by illness.

 A typical experiment tested food aversion learning in squirrel monkeys (Saimiri sciureus) and common marmosets (Callithrix jacchus), using several kinds of cues.
 Both species showed one-trial learning with the visual cues of color and shape, whereas only the marmosets did so with an olfactory cue.
 Both species showed a tendency for quicker acquisition of the association with visual cues than with the olfactory cue.
 All individuals from both species were able to remember the significance of the visual cues, color and shape, even after 4 months.
 However, illness was not necessarily prerequisite for food avoidance learning in these species, for highly concentrated but non-toxic bitter and sour tastes also induced robust taste aversion learning and retention.

-C. elegans was shown to learn and inherit pathogenic avoidance after exposure to a single non-coding RNA of a bacterial pathogen.
+The nematode C. elegans was shown to learn and transmit to their offspring avoidance after exposure to non-coding RNA of a bacterial pathogen.